Will-Banksy/tower/README.md

 # tower

-A simplistic stack-based programming language inspired by Factor with a compiler or interpreter (haven't decided yet) written in LLVM IR.
+A simplistic stack-based programming language inspired by Factor with a compiler or interpreter (haven't decided yet) written in ~~LLVM IR~~ Rust.

-Why LLVM IR?
-Mainly as a challenge.
+Why not LLVM IR anymore?
+Cause I feel I've got what I wanted from writing it, and it was just tedious from there - additionally, I started caring about the result of the project.
+I made more progress in Rust in a few hours than I did in LLVM IR in a few days.

-Extremely WIP, the lexer has not been finished yet, but the language design has been somewhat finalised, in my head anyway.
-This README serves as its documentation.
+Extremely WIP, the lexer has not been finished yet, and the language design isn't fully decided upon either.
+This README serves as its documentation and discussion.

 ## Concepts